 Ski helmets are one of the most important pieces of gear that you can buy your child when you’re preparing for winter sports.

-When I was growing up, helmets were almost unheard of for kids in snowsports, but the benefits of kids wearing a helmet while skiing or snowboarding are huge.
-While collisions while skiing or snowboarding with kids are not unheard of, they’re also not rare.
+When I was growing up, helmets were almost unheard of for kids in snow sports, but the benefits of kids wearing a helmet while skiing or snowboarding are huge.
+While collisions while skiing or snowboarding with kids don’t happen every day, they’re also not at all rare!

 As kids are learning to ski, the allure of skiing over jumps or twisting through the trees, is so appealing to them.
 Trust me – as a ski mom, I probably spend at least 50% of my ski day with kids skiing in the trees.
 They absolutely love it, but with seemingly unlimited obstacles to avoid, there is always a chance of a collision.